 - Your ideas

 - What kind of evidence and support you use

 - The overall organization of your text

-You're then evaluating how well each of those things is working, and incorporating changes to form a new draft.
+You're then evaluating how well each of those things is working and incorporating changes to form a new draft.
 This might happen several times as you go back around again and again to get the image perfect.
 This is because you are rethinking the thoughts that you've already put on paper, reorganizing and reconsidering what you want to say and how you want to say it, and rewriting and refining your words so that the text matches the overall big picture of your piece.

  HINT

-When revising, you should always start at the thesis statement and ask whether it still matches the direction that the writing project has taken, and then look at each individual paragraph's examples to assess their connection to the main idea.
+When revising, you should always start at the thesis statement and ask whether it still matches the direction that the essay has taken, and then look at each individual paragraph's examples to assess their connection to the main idea.

+E TERM TO KNOW

+Draft Revision and Rewriting

-Revising The act of re-envisioning an essay or other writing project.
+The act of re-envisioning an essay or other writing project.

 2d.
+Copyediting

-Editing After you've revised and generated a draft that you think has all the information it needs, it's time for editing.
-Editing is improving the sentences, word choices, and overall style of an essay or other piece of writing.
+After you've revised and generated a draft that you think has all the information it needs, it's time for copyediting.
+Copyediting is improving the sentences, word choices, and overall style of an essay or other piece

+of writing.

 In your last step, you looked at the big picture; here, you're zeroing in on the brush strokes that make up that picture.
 You're going to look really closely at the language you use and how clear it is, so you should have already completed the revision of the big picture.

-In this sense, editing is a more focused form of revising, where you're looking at issues on a sentence level rather than a paragraph level.
-When you edit, you're looking for:
+When you copyedit, you're looking for:

 - How well each piece of language is working

-- · How clear your ideas are
+- How clear your ideas are

 - How precise your language is

-- · How effective your choice of words is
+- How effective your choice of words is

 - How much variety you have in sentence length and structure

-- · Whether your sentences are all complete
+- Whether your sentences are all complete

 E TERM TO KNOW

-Editing
+Copyediting

 The act of improving the sentence construction, word choice, and the overall style of an essay or other piece of writing.

 2e.
 Proofreading

 Once you have a draft that you've revised and edited so that its language and ideas are the best they can be, you can start proofreading.
 Proofreading means fixing errors in grammar, mechanics, spelling, capitalization, punctuation, commonly confused words, and formatting in an essay or other piece of writing.

-This is the step where you clean up your work and make sure that it's ready to be seen by its audience without any smudges or messes left over from when you were creating.
+This is the step where you clean up your work and make sure that it's ready to be seen by its audience without any smudges or messes left over from when you were creating it.

 Proofreading helps you catch these last little errors before you're ready to show your masterpiece to the world.

-A master chef does not create an impressive meal without first making a plan for preparing the ingredients and estimating the amount of time until the meal is ready to serve.
-The same is true for writing.
-Even the most talented writer cannot "serve up" a masterpiece without having a plan in place.
-Having a plan before you start writing will ensure your writing is clear, concise, thoughtful, and logical.
-Planning will also save you from embarrassment or misunderstandings, and it will keep you from scrambling at the last minute to meet deadlines.

-E TERM TO KNOW
+TERM TO KNOW

 Proofreading

 The act of fixing errors in grammar, mechanics, spelling, capitalization, punctuation, commonly confused words, and formatting in an essay or other piece of writing.

 SUMMARY

 In this lesson, you learned that writing should be thought of as a process, not a product.
-Thus, there are several stages of the writing process that are important in creating a successful composition: Prewriting is the stage in which you lay out all of your ideas on paper in order to create an outline; drafting is the stage in which you compose your writing project; revising is the process of reenvisioning and re-imagining your ideas; editing is the process of improving the language, sentences, and overall style of the piece; proofreading is the process of correcting any errors in grammar or mechanics.
-Finally, you discovered how the writing process strengthens your communication skill.
+Thus, there are several stages of the writing process that are important in creating a successful essay: Prewriting is the stage in which you lay out all of your ideas on paper in order to create an outline; drafting is the stage in which you compose your essay; revising is the process of re-envisioning and reimagining your ideas; copyediting is the process of improving the language, sentences, and overall style of the essay; and

+proofreading is the process of correcting any errors in grammar or mechanics.

 Best of luck in your learning!